Pelita Harapan School

-Sekolah Pelita Harapan (SPH) is a group of five private Christian international schools located around Greater Jakarta, Indonesia.
+Sekolah Pelita Harapan (SPH) is a group of five private not-for-profit Christian international schools located around Greater Jakarta, Indonesia.

 SPH has five campuses in Lippo Village, Tangerang for Early Childhood to Grade 12, Sentul City, Bogor for Pre-Kindergarten to Grade 12, Lippo Cikarang for Early Childhood to Grade 12, Kemang Village, South Jakarta for Early Childhood to Grade 12, and Pluit Village for Early Childhood to Grade 10.

 History

-In 1993, SPH was founded by billionaires Johannes Oentoro and Dr. James T. Riady, the Lippo Village campus was the first SPH campus followed by campuses in Sentul City in 1994 and Lippo Cikarang in 1995.
+In 1993, SPH was founded by billionaires Johannes Oentoro and Dr. James Riady, the Lippo Village campus was the first SPH campus followed by campuses in Sentul City in 1994 and Lippo Cikarang in 1995.
 Kemang Village and Pluit Village campuses opened in 2011 and 2014 respectively.